electronicvisions/brainscales2-demos/fp_calibration.rst

       # TODO

 * Plot your linear fit and save the plot.
-* Save the fit parameters for later, so you can convert ADC values to Volt.
+* Save the fit parameters for later, so you can convert :term:`ADC` values to Volt.

 .. only:: Solution